-Ringo, probably arriving at the usual 7 pm, reported to have walked into a session (presumably in the usual EMI Studio Two) for singer Solomon King.
-Not knowing where his bandmates were, he contributed a handclapping performance for his song “A Hundred Years Or More.”
+Ringo, probably arriving at the usual 7 pm, was reported to have walked into a session (presumably in the usual EMI Studio Two) for singer Solomon King.
+Not knowing where his bandmates were, he contributed a hand-clapping performance for Solomon King's song “A Hundred Years Or More.”
 At some point he must have realized that the rest of The Beatles were waiting for him in EMI Studio Three, their evening session beginning at 10 pm.
 Poor Ringo!

 With all four Beatles now present, they worked at making the previous attempt at “Ob-La-Da, Ob-La-Da” the finished product after all.
 A decision was made to replace the vocals recorded on tracks three and four the previous day.
-Paul, John and George then “gathered around the microphone,” as Emerick relates, to record a lot of what is heard on the finished version, such as the laughing, joking, ho-hos and he-hees.
+Paul, John and George then “gathered around the microphone,” as Geoff Emerick relates, to record a lot of what is heard on the finished version, such as the laughing, joking, ho-hos and he-hees.

-Included here is, after Paul sings “lend a hand,” John replies “arm” and then George cries “leg.”
+Included here are, after Paul sings “lend a hand,” John replies “arm” and then George cries “leg.”
 In the second bridge, after Paul sings “home sweet home,” John spells out “h – o – m – e – home.”
 Then, in the final verse, after Paul again sings “lend a hand,” George retorts “foot.”
-Emerick continues, “Interestingly, all the bad feelings of the past weeks seemed to evaporate as soon as they gathered around the mic and I fed tape echo into their headphones.
+Geoff Emerick continues, “Interestingly, all the bad feelings of the past weeks seemed to evaporate as soon as they gathered around the mic and I fed tape echo into their headphones.
 That's all it took for them to suspend their petty disagreements; for those few moments, they would clown around and act silly again, like they did when they were kids, just starting out.
 Then as soon as they'd take the cans off, they'd go back to hating each other.
 It was very odd – it was almost as if having the headphones on and hearing that echo put them in a dreamlike state.”